sodelalbert/FastAPI/README.md

 ## TODO List

-- [x] Dockerize applicaiton
+- [x] Dockerize application
-- [ ] Write tempalte test cases using pytest/requests
+- [ ] Write template test cases using pytest/requests
 - [ ] Integrate project with database
 - [ ] Extend API with CRUD and logic
 - [ ] Implement performance test of application (locust is can be used possibly)